 – According to the United Nations Children’s Fund (UNICEF), the poverty in Bolivia is among the worst in South America.
 Economic growth and opportunities to make a living are most commonly found in urban areas, making it difficult for indigenous farmers, inhabitants of more remote areas with fewer people, to market their products and provide for their families.

-– 60% of Bolivians live below the poverty line.
+– Nearly 60% of Bolivians live below the poverty line.
 In rural areas, the numbers are even more dramatic.
-3 out of every 4 people living in these areas suffer from poverty.
+Three out of every four people living in these areas suffer from poverty.

 – One reason for the extreme poverty lies in Bolivia’s geography: many of the country’s roads are undeveloped, so farmers have difficulty transporting their products to sell them in markets outside of town – which, in turn, negatively impacts their families and the communities in which they live.